A brief history of The Georgian Theatre Royal

 The Georgian Theatre Royal is Britain's most complete Georgian playhouse.
-Built by the actor-manager Samuel Butler in 1788, the theatre was in regular use until 1830 when performances became less frequent.
+Built by the actor-manager Samuel Butler in 1788, the Theatre was in regular use until 1830 when performances became less frequent.
 In 1848 it was let as an auction room.
 Wine vaults were constructed in the pit at about the same time.
 In 1960 a non-profit trust was incorporated, a public appeal launched and a restoration began.
-The theatre reopened in 1963.
+The Theatre reopened in 1963.
 It is Grade I Listed 'as a building of special architectural or historical interest'.
-Behind the stage, a small theatre museum was expanded in 1996.
+Behind the stage, an exhibition area was expanded in 1996.

 The 2003 refurbishments include a new, more authentic decorative colour scheme based on extensive research, reinstatement of stage machinery and simulated candle lustres combined with new stage technologies.